c-zhou/polyGembler/README.md

 *polyGembler* also provides a tool for simulating outcrossed F1 mapping population GBS data.
 It uses the software [PedigreeSim V2.0](https://www.wur.nl/en/show/Software-PedigreeSim.htm) to simulate the full-sib family genomes and imitates the [GBS protocol](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0019379) to generate GBS reads.

 *polyGembler* is written in Java.
 It has a user friendly design.
-All the tasks could be done with an one-liner command require no further user interactions.
+All the tasks could be done with an one-liner command require no further manual intervention.
 It has been multithreaded where possible.

 ## Installation